Luca Oyen

-Luca Oyen (born 14 March 2003) is a Belgian professional footballer who plays as a midfielder for Belgian Pro League club Genk.
+Luca Oyen (born 14 March 2003) is a Belgian professional footballer who plays as a midfielder for club Heerenveen.

+Early life

+Born in Nottingham, England, to Belgian parents while his father, Davy, was playing for Nottingham Forest, Oyen moved to Belgium at a young age.

 Club career

 Oyen made his professional debut with Genk in a 2–1 Belgian First Division A win over Zulte Waregem.
-On 16 December 2021 he scored his first goal for Genk in a 4–2 win over Chareloi.
+On 16 December 2021, he scored his first goal for Genk in a 4–2 win over Charleroi.

+On 6 January 2026, Oyen signed a three-and-a-half-year contract with Dutch club Heerenveen.

 International career

-Oyen was born in England to Belgian parents.
-His father Davy Oyen was playing professional football for Nottingham Forest F.C. at that moment.
-He moved back to Belgium at a young age.
-He is a youth international for Belgium.
+Oyen has represented Belgium from under‑15 through to under‑21 level.

 Personal life

-Oyen is the son of retired Belgium international footballer Davy Oyen.
+Oyen is the son of retired Belgian international footballer Davy Oyen.